FrancescoCrecchi/Intro-to-Data-Science-with-Python/README.md

 # Intro to Data Science with Python Course

+Introductionary course in Python for learning-by-doing what is and how to do Data Science.

 ## Goal

 Give a **primer** on data-analysis, with Python.
 Using an **hands-on** approach, with exercises and case studies.